Symmetry breaking and ascending in the magnetic kagome metal FeGe: Discussion and Conclusion

-The interplay between the $A_6^-$ monoclinic lattice distortion, CDW, spin canting order parameters can be captured by a phenomenological free energy model.
-The free energy of FeGe in terms of the unstable $A_6^-$ mode (2-dimensional, with components $A_i$, $i = 1, 2$), the $L$-point bond-order CDW modes (either $L_2^-$ or $L_1^+$ depending on the origin choice, with components $L_i$, $i = 1, 2, 3$), and the spin canting order parameter $S$, is the collection of all polynomials that are invariant under all symmetry operations of the parent space group.
-It can be written up to the fourth order as
+The interplay between the $A_6^-$ monoclinic lattice distortion, CDW, and spin-canting order parameters can be captured by a phenomenological free energy model constructed in the nonmagnetic hexagonal P6/mmm phase with the highest symmetry.
+The free energy of FeGe in terms of the unstable $A_6^-$ mode (two-dimensional, with components $A_i$, $i = 1, 2$), the $L$-point bond-order CDW modes (either $L_2^-$ or $L_1^+$ depending on the origin choice, with components $L_i$, $i = 1, 2, 3$), and the spin-canting order parameter $S$ is the collection of all polynomials that are invariant under all symmetry operations of the parent space group.
+It can be written up to fourth order as

-There is no third order coupling between $A_i$ and $L_i$.
-Even though the 4$^{th}$ order couplings between the two order parameters $A$ and $L$ are not isotropic, the generic biquadratic coupling term $\lambda_{AL}$ is sufficient to explain the competition between $A$ and $L$ order parameters.
-The second order coefficient of $A$ is renormalized when $L$ is nonzero according to $F_A = (\alpha_A + \lambda_{AL} L^2) A^2 + \beta_A A^4$.
-If $\lambda_{AL}>0$, the CDW order parameter $L_2^-$(or $L_1^+$) would suppress $A_6^-$, and make the monoclinicity go away eventually.
+There is no third-order coupling between $A_i$ and $L_i$.
+Even though the fourth-order couplings between the two order parameters $A$ and $L$ are not isotropic, the generic biquadratic coupling term $\lambda_{AL}$ is sufficient to explain the competition between $A$ and $L$ order parameters.
+The second-order coefficient of $A$ is renormalized when $L$ is nonzero according to $F_A = (\alpha_A + \lambda_{AL} L^2) A^2 + \beta_A A^4$.
+If $\lambda_{AL}>0$, the CDW order parameter $L_2^-$(or $L_1^+$) would suppress $A_6^-$ and make the monoclinicity disappear eventually.

-Since the spin canting order parameter $S$ transforms as a time reversal odd irreducible representation at the incommensurate wavevector, it can couple with the $A$ order parameter only at the biquadratic level or higher.
-Since the monoclinic distortion is small, the energy scale of it can be comparable to that of the spin canting order in FeGe, in other words, $|\alpha_A| \sim |\lambda_{AS}S^2|$.
-This would explain that as the spins are canted at low temperature, its monoclinicity is weakened because the additional competition between $S$ and $A$ would help suppress the $A$ order parameter.
+Since the spin-canting order parameter $S$ transforms as a time-reversal odd irreducible representation at the incommensurate wave vector, it can couple with the $A$ order parameter only at the biquadratic level or higher.
+Since the monoclinic distortion is small, its energy scale can be comparable to that of the spin-canting order in FeGe; in other words, $|\alpha_A| \sim |\lambda_{AS}S^2|$.
+This finding would explain that, as the spins are canted at low temperature, its monoclinicity is weakened because the additional competition between $S$ and $A$ would help suppress the $A$ order parameter.